 RetroTie fixings are driven at an angle through the joist and into the masonry, via a small pilot hole, and the projecting end is hammered over.

-Looking for recommended builders in the North East?
+Looking for recommended structural specialists in the North East?

 D.L.C.
 Structural Solutions provide expert structural repairs & general building work at affordable prices throughout Sunderland, Middlesbrough, Durham, Hartlepool and the surrounding areas.